inmarsat-enterprise/pynimomodem/README.md

 1. After getting its location, the modem tunes to the correct frequency, then registers on the network.
 Once registered it can communicate on the network.
+1. MO messages are submitted by a microcontroller or IoT Edge device, which then must monitor progress until the message is complete (either delivered or timed out/failed due to blockage).
+Completed messages must be cleared from the modem transmit queue by querying state(s) either periodically or when prompted by the modem's event notification pin if configured.
+1. MT messages that arrive are stored in the receive queue and the Edge device queries for *New* MT messages periodically or when prompted by the modem's event notification pin if configured.
+1. Network acquisition status can also be queried using AT commands.
 1. If the modem cannot find the target frequency it begins to search for other frequencies from a configuration map in its non-volatile memory.
 It will cycle through beam acquisition attempts for a period of time before falling back to